Cristiansotogarcia/huurly_1.0/SIGNUP_FLOW_FIX_SUMMARY.md

 - The explicit `signOut()` call in `useAuth.ts` is a defensive measure to ensure no session exists
 - The Index.tsx toast will show for 6 seconds to give users time to see it
 - All TypeScript errors have been resolved
+- **CRITICAL FIX**: The `register-user` Edge Function was failing because it tried to verify the user exists in `auth.users` using `getUserById()`.
+When email confirmation is enabled, users exist in a "pending" state and this check fails.
+Removed the verification step since the user ID comes directly from `auth.signUp()`.
+- Edge Function has been successfully deployed to Supabase